 Methodology

-The survey launched on November 15, 2024, and targeted a sample of 1,000 participants.
+The Salary Negotiation & Expectations Report is based on a survey launched on November 15, 2024, targeting a sample of 1,000 U.S. full-time workers.
 The analysis was conducted from February 3 to March 4, 2025.
-The study aimed to examine US full-time workers’ attitudes toward salary negotiation and their experiences.
-It examined whether workers had negotiated their salary, were happy with the negotiation, and what annual salary increases they think are appropriate, while also identifying gender and generational trends in attitudes and behaviors.
-Respondents were required to be full-time employees in the U.S. to qualify for the survey.
+The study examined workers’ attitudes toward salary negotiation, whether they had negotiated their salary, how satisfied they were with the outcome, and what annual salary increases they consider appropriate, while also identifying gender and generational differences in attitudes and behaviors.

 Sources